Do As Puppies Do

-If you’ve ever gotten a new pup, you know that very soon that’s it’s an important part of their growth and training to take them out a socialise with other dogs.
+If you’ve ever gotten a new pup, you know that very soon that’s it’s an important part of their growth and training to take them out a socialize with other dogs.

-They’ll learn and understand behaviours from different dogs, with the outcome of becoming a well-rounded and well-behaved dog.
+They’ll learn and understand behaviors from different dogs, with the outcome of becoming a well-rounded and well-behaved dog.

 Interestingly too, that as a pack animal, unlike human beings, dogs continue to learn from their pack.

 Human Beings Have Devolved